IgniteUI/igniteui-docfx/en/components/dock-manager.md

 defineCustomElements();
 ```

-You are now ready to use the Dock Manager component in an Angular component template.
-To do this, simply use it by it's tag name:
+This is it, you are now ready to use the Dock Manager component in an Angular component template.
+To do so simply use its tag name:

 ```html
     <igc-dockmanager>